/Panel/

 Jiayin Chen is a curator, writer, and cultural entrepreneur passionate about engaging with artists who utilize digital technologies, ranging from moving images, immersive media to NFTs.Chen is the founder of SCREEN, the first bilingual online art platform dedicated to digital art, established in 2014.

 Pin-Hsuan Tseng is a Ph.D.
 Candidate in Art Education at Penn State University, with minors in Women’s, Gender, & Sexuality Studies and Curriculum & Instruction.
-Her scholarly work has been published in Research in Arts Education, Visual Arts Research, and in multiple edited book chapters.
-She has received numerous international recognitions, including the Art Education Research Institute (AERI) Honorable Mention Dissertation Award (2025), the Pennsylvania Art Education Association Fellows Clyde M. McGeary Scholarship (2024), and the Dr. John Roe Sustainability Impact Award (2024).
-Additional honors include the Ecology and Environment Interest Group Award from the National Art Education Association (2024), the a2ru Scholar Award (2024), the Dorothy Hughes Young Endowed Scholarship for Music and Art Education (2023–2025), the Penn State Student Leadership Scholarship (2023–2024), and Taiwan’s Outstanding Art Star in Teaching Award (2015).
+Her research appears in Research in Arts Education and Visual Arts Research, among others.
+She has received multiple honors, including the AERI Honorable Mention Dissertation Award (2025), the Pennsylvania Art Education Association Fellowship (2024), and awards from the National Art Education Association.

-Xintian Tina Wang is a journalist, cultural critic, and author whose work examines gender, sexuality, arts, business, and technology.
-Her writing has appeared in The New York Times, TIME, NBC News, ARTnews, and other major outlets, amplifying underrepresented voices.
-Her reporting and documentary work have received recognition from the Gracie Awards and the Boston Short Film Festival, and she was named one of Gold House’s 2024 AAPI Journalists to Watch.
-Wang serves as President of the Asian American Journalists Association (AAJA) New York Chapter, leading initiatives on media equity and community storytelling.
-She holds an MS in Journalism from Columbia University and a BS in Advertising from Boston University.
+Xintian Tina Wang is a journalist and cultural critic covering gender, arts, business, and technology.
+Her work has appeared in The New York Times, TIME, NBC News, and ARTnews, amplifying underrepresented voices.
+She is President of the Asian American Journalists Association New York Chapter and has received honors including the Gracie Awards and recognition from the Boston Short Film Festival.
+She holds an MS in Journalism from Columbia University and a BS from Boston University.